 This is somewhat Truth in Television — many people from the Eastern Bloc regret the fall of state-socialism.
 For more on this, see the Real Life section.

-Compare Make The Bear Angry Again
+Compare Make the Bear Angry Again, The New Russia.

-Contrast Red Scare, The Great Politics Mess-Up
+Contrast Red Scare, The Great Politics Mess-Up.

 open/close all folders